TL;DR

 It's crucial to check the details of your employer's sick pay scheme.
 Many schemes only offer full pay for a limited period (e.g., 1-3 months), after which it may reduce to half pay or cease altogether, leaving you on Statutory Sick Pay (SSP).
 An Income Protection policy can be set up with a deferment period that matches your employer's full-pay period.
 This means the policy would kick in just as your work pay reduces or stops, ensuring a seamless continuation of your income for the long term.

 Yes, they serve very different purposes.
 Private Health Insurance (PMI) is designed to pay for the *costs of your private medical treatment*.
-Critical Illness Cover pays a tax-free lump sum *directly to you*.
+Critical Illness Cover pays a potentially tax-efficient lump sum *directly to you*.
 You can use this money for anything you want – to cover lost income, adapt your home, pay off a mortgage, or simply reduce financial stress during recovery.
 The two policies work together perfectly: PMI gets you treated quickly, and CIC provides the financial support to help you cope during and after treatment.

 The best time to get life insurance is when you are young and healthy.
 Premiums are calculated based on your age and health at the time of application.
 The younger and healthier you are, the lower your premiums will be, and these premiums are often fixed for the entire policy term.
 By taking out cover early, you lock in a lower price for decades.
 Waiting until you are older or have developed health conditions will inevitably make it more expensive, and in some cases, harder to get cover at all.